Fall term planning

-This message is being posted on behalf of Jonathan Driver, Vice-President Academic and Provost, pro tem.
+Sent on behalf of Dr. Jonathan Driver, Vice-President Academic and Provost pro tem, SFU

 In this uncertain time, it is important to know that SFU is committed to maintaining our high quality education and research programs while protecting the health and safety of our students, faculty and staff.